usexfg/DIGM/docs/DIGM_COLD_CELESTIA_DETAIL.md

 ## Conclusion

-The **COLD L3 + Celestia** model transforms DIGM from a *"decentralized music app"* into a **privacy-first, modular, and highly composable media economy.** It is more resilient, more scalable, cheaper, and possesses an order of magnitude more *alpha* by every metric.
+The **COLD L3 + Celestia** model transforms DIGM from a *"decentralized music app"* into a **private, modular, and highly composable media economy.** We'll explore all the possibilities of other DA layers/storage providers when we get closer to phase 3.

 ---

-*End of verbatim explanation.*